sejohng/USTObfusSolTool/README.md

 `--string` : Apply string obfuscation.

-`--function` : Apply function inlining and splitting.

-`--comment` : Apply comment masking obfuscation.

-`--hash` : Apply hash-based obfuscation for variable and function names.

-`--all` : Apply all obfuscation techniques.
+`--all` or leave blank : Apply all obfuscation techniques.

 ## Running Tests